 - Causes of "User Profile Service Failed the Sign-in" Error

-- 1. Restart or Shut Down Windows 11/10 from Its Lockscreen
+- 1. Restart or Shut Down Windows From Its Lock Screen

 - 3. Move NTUSER.Dat File to Default Username Folder